Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 A side hustle blog is very similar (from a tax perspective) to a full-time business blog, but it does require a little less work to manage.

-If your main source of income is still a full-time job or series of freelance gigs that add up to significantly more income than what your blog is generating today, then your tax filing process will be pretty easy and straightforward.
-You should still be at least thinking of your blog as a separate little business entity—and that means keeping detailed records of all your income and related expenses throughout the year.
-However, filing your taxes for a side hustle blog is more simple than if it’s a full-time business for you.
+If your main source of income is still a regular job or series of blogging jobs (that technically classify as freelance gigs) which add up to significantly more income than what your blog is generating today, your tax filing process will be pretty easy and straightforward.
+You should still think of your blog as a separate little business entity—keeping detailed records of all your income and related expenses.

-If you’re the sole owner of your side blog, then you become what’s known as a Sole Proprietor.
+If you’re the sole owner of your side blog, then you become a Sole Proprietor.
 Filing your blog taxes as a Sole Proprietor only requires you to attach a Schedule C to your Standard 1040 tax form.

 In other words, if your blog is generating a relatively small proportion of your total annual income, you can file your blog taxes along with your personal tax return (on a Schedule C that details your blog-related income and expenses).
 You won’t need to file a separate tax return for a business entity.